Laurent Bouvet

-Laurent Bouvet (1968 – 18 December 2021) was a French political scientist.
+Laurent Bouvet (9 July 1968 – 18 December 2021) was a French political scientist.
 In 2016, he cofounded the political movement Printemps républicain.

 Bouvet died from complications of amyotrophic lateral sclerosis on 18 December 2021, at the age of 53.

+A fictional character closely based on Bouvet is the main character in the 2024 satirical novel Les derniers jours du Parti socialiste by Aurélien Bellanger.